MrGilli/Quplexity/README.md

 ### Dependencies

-Install the following to build/run TurboQ on your machine:
+Install the following to build/run Quplexity on your machine:
 * nasm (assembly compiler)
 * gcc & g++